interstitialRedirectModalTitle

 With an average of less than 10 inches of rainfall each year, Nevada is the nation’s driest state.
 However, underground water supplements rainfall to enable incredible biodiversity in Nevada.
 The Silver State has the 11th highest biodiversity in the U.S., with more than 300 species found nowhere else in the world.

-World Water Day is March 22, and 2022 is the year of groundwater.
 Here in Nevada and around the world, groundwater is a precious resource, as it supports our ecosystems and communities.
 Most of the world's liquid freshwater is groundwater, which supports clean drinking water, farming, ecosystems, industries and more, and is essential for helping us adapt to climate change.
-Celebrate World Water Day with us by learning more about Nevada's groundwater-dependent ecosystems.
+Learn about the importance of Nevada's groundwater-dependent ecosystems and how they support the state's incredible biodiversity.

 >40%